elhumble/minION_species_ID/README.md

 -   `scripts` is for storing scripts

-> Use the `cd` command in the Unix shell to move between directories
+> The `cd` command in the Unix shell is used to move between directories and the `ls` command is used to view the contents of directories

 <br>